 The social construct of race, grounded in a hierarchical system of human value, has indelibly shaped the history of the United States, and continues to influence American culture, social relationships, and political economy, as well as those constitutive dimensions of so many other societies.
 Probing and interrogating the history of race is critical to a deeper understanding of the systemic inequities that we continue to see in many areas, such as health, employment and economic security, education, housing, policing and criminal justice, etc.

 As an institution located in North Carolina and the American South, a region with a painful history of slavery, segregation, and systemic racism and violence against Black Americans, Duke University is in a position to leverage its strong research expertise to deepen our understanding of race and racism, and to apply that knowledge to redress past injustices.
 As part of Duke’s anti-racism commitments, these Summer Research Fellowships were established to advance graduate student research in these important areas.

 The fellowships are open to graduate students in any Ph.D. program, as long as their research is focused on an aspect of structural racism and inequality.
-The fellowships will pay a stipend of $6,500 for the period from June 1 to August 31, plus summer tuition and health fee.
+The fellowships will pay a full summer stipend for the period from June 1 to August 31, plus summer tuition and health fee.

 - Applicants must be in good academic standing.

 - Applicants must be in their third academic year of study (third summer) or beyond during the fellowship term.

 - Applicants must be currently enrolled in one of the below Ph.D. programs in the Humanities or Social Sciences.